Presidential Elections in Ukraine Will Usher in Direct Rule of Oligarchs

 Members don't see ads.
 If you are a member, and you're seeing this appeal, click here

 Volodymyr Ishchenko is a sociologist studying social protests in Ukraine.
-He is Deputy Director of the Center for Social and Labor Research in Kiev, an editor of Commons: Journal for Social Criticism, and a lecturer in the National University of Kyiv-Mohyla Academy.
+He is Deputy Director of the Center for Social and Labor Research in Kiev, an editor of Commons: Journal for Social Criticism.